 To view a full list of current tests required for all licensure areas in West Virginia, please click here.

-During your final semester, the director of Teacher Education will work with you to submit the necessary paperwork to the WV Department of Education so you can seek your certification and begin teaching.
+At the completion of the year-long residency, the Director of Teacher Education will work with candidates to submit the necessary paperwork to the WV Department of Education.
 Students who want to seek certification in other states can consult the director.